Francis515/GrabLabel/README.md

 An iteractive application for segmentation label
 ---------------------------
 # Basic Description
 This application has an interactive GUI and uses grabcut algorithm.
 You can use it to label images as training data for deep learning tasks, such as semantic segmentation.
-If you only want to use this application, the files in GrabLabel_EXE are all what you need.
+If you only want to use this application, the files in GrabLabel_EXE are what you need and the installation of Qt is also required.

 # Developing Tool
 Visual Studio 2017 with Qt Extension